The mean AUM of the top 100 hedge funds is a little under

 Aftermath / Interscope - 2002 - 20 million copies

-The orange tower is the Tokyo Tower, a communication and observation tower that reminds visitors of the Eiffel Tower.
-Since its opening in 1958, over 150 million people have visited the tower.
+tower that reminds visitors of the Eiffel Tower.
+Since its opening in

 Every city on the planet has something to offer, but it certainly